-Politicians Offer Thoughts And Prayers After Las Vegas Shooting
+Politicians Offer Thoughts And Prayers After Deadliest Mass Shooting In Modern U.S. History

-After the deadliest mass shooting in modern U.S. history left at least 50 people dead and scores injured at a music festival in Las Vegas late on Sunday night, lawmakers responded by offering thoughts and prayers to the victims and their families.
+After the deadliest mass shooting in modern U.S. history left at least 58 people dead, plus the gunman, and more than 500 injured at a music festival in Las Vegas late Sunday night, lawmakers responded by offering thoughts and prayers to the victims and their families.

-On Twitter on Monday morning, President Donald Trump offered his “warmest condolences and sympathies.”
+President Donald Trump tweeted Monday morning to offer his “warmest condolences and sympathies.”

 Soon after, Vice President Mike Pence tweeted similar sentiments.

-Note: This article has been updated with additional lawmaker responses.